'I didn't believe in myself' – Lando Norris on overcoming the mental struggles of his rookie season

 The last words of this piece I’ll leave to Norris himself.
 They’re from an interview I did with him back in 2016.
 Then he was just a 16-year-old single-seater racer, about to tackle his first Macau Grand Prix, and with Formula 1 still a (relatively) distant dot on the horizon.
 But what he said to me back then provides a clue as to why he struggled so much mentally at the start of 2019 – and why he’s in a much happier place today.

-“Until you get to Formula One, you always look at the guys who are winning in the category above you and think, ‘They look really good – I’m never going to beat them,’” he’d told me.
+“Until you get to Formula 1, you always look at the guys who are winning in the category above you and think, ‘They look really good – I’m never going to beat them,’” he’d told me.

 “But then when you step up to the next category and do start to beat them, you realise that it’s possible.
 I think you have to start believing you can [beat people] – then you get used to it.”